 Key research results from the project were presented and discussed in a session moderated by Cosima Pfannschmidt, with contributions from Dr Alenka Guček, Prof Damian Trilling, Prof Achim Rettinger, and Prof Michael Maes, among others.

-Throughout the evening, participants engaged with interactive project demonstrators, discussed research findings, and exchanged perspectives with TWON partners from across Europe.
+Throughout the evening, participants engaged with interactive project demonstrators and poster stations, discussed research findings, and exchanged perspectives with TWON partners from across Europe.

 TWON thanks all speakers, panelists, participants, and project partners for their valuable contributions and the close collaboration over the past three years.